CoLRev-Environment/workshop/cheatsheet.md

 **Notes:**

-- Bonus points if you use [litbaskets.io](https://litbaskets.io/) to search and use the Scopus export instead of ACM Digital Library
+- You can also use [litbaskets.io](https://litbaskets.io/) to search and use the Scopus export

 ## `colrev load`, `colrev prep`, `colrev dedupe`